Japan–Poland relations: Interbellum

+A statue of Polish anthropologist Bronisław Piłsudski (1866–1918), who was a researcher of Ainu culture and married an Ainu woman who was a citizen of Imperial Japan, stands in Japan.

 Japan and Poland established diplomatic relations on March 22, 1919, months after Poland regained its independence in November 1918.
-In the 1920s, a trade treaty was signed and military cooperation was established.
-Japanese-Polish friendship societies were formed in both countries, and literature was translated and publications were issued on topics related to the cultures of both countries.
-As a token of Poland's friendship with Japan, over 50 Japanese officers were awarded the Virtuti Militari, Poland's highest military decoration, for their achievements during the Russo-Japanese War.
+In the 1920s, a trade treaty was signed.
+Japanese-Polish societies were formed in each nation, and literature was translated and publications were issued on topics related to the cultures of both countries.
+By order of Marshal Józef Piłsudski, over 50 Japanese veterans of the Russo-Japanese War were awarded the Virtuti Militari Cross, Poland's highest military decoration.
+This symbolic gesture stemmed from the fact that Piłsudski was, at the time, seeking support from many countries for Poland's cause for independence, especially countries that had poor relations with Tsarist Russia.

-During Bolshevik rule in Russia, the Japanese government undertook a rescue operation to help Polish children deported to Siberia.
-Japanese ships transported Polish children to Tokyo, where the Japanese Red Cross gave them protection and then helped them return to Poland.
-The Japanese government moved swiftly in response to the call for help, asking the Japanese Red Cross Society to undertake coordination of the project.
-Japanese Army soldiers had been deployed in Siberia after the Russian Revolution and were there to help.
-In the end, a total of 765 Polish orphans scattered throughout many Siberian regions were rescued during the period from 1920 to 1922.
+During Bolshevik rule in Russia, the Japanese Red Cross undertook a rescue operation to help Polish children deported to Siberia.
+Japanese ships transported Polish children to Tokyo, where the Japanese Red Cross gave them protection and helped them return to Poland.
+Imperial Japanese Army soldiers deployed in Siberia after the Russian Revolution assisted in the operation.
+In the end, a total of 765 Polish orphans scattered throughout many Siberian regions were rescued during the period of 1920 to 1922.
 The orphans were transported by military ships from Vladivostok to the port of the city of Tsuruga in Japan's Fukui Prefecture.
-They were then cared for in childcare institutions in Tokyo and Osaka.
-There is a storied incident that happened when the children were about to return home.
-Having been looked after with great affection at the childcare institutions where they were placed, the Polish orphans refused to leave Japan.
-Finally parting reluctantly, the orphans sang “Kimigayo” - Japan's national anthem - when they boarded the ship bound for Poland, thus expressing their feelings of gratitude.

-Based on the rescue of Polish children from Siberia through Japan, the movie Warushawa-no Aki (English: Autumn in Warsaw) was made, directed by Hiroki Hayashi.
-The guardian of Polish children was played by the Japanese actress Yūko Takeuchi, known for her role in the Japanese film Ring.
+They were then cared for in childcare institutions.

-The most sizeable Polish community of early 20th-century Japan (including the interbellum) lived in the Karafuto Prefecture, which further grew since 1925, as many Poles fled Soviet Russian persecution in northern Sakhalin.
+The largest Polish community of early 20th-century Japan (including the interbellum) lived in the Karafuto Prefecture, which further grew after 1925, as many Poles fled Soviet Russian persecution in northern Sakhalin.
 Following the Siberian intervention, Japan supported and subsidized Polish institutions in northern Sakhalin in the early 1920s.
 Poles in Karafuto engaged in unrestricted social, cultural and economic activities, and a Polish library was established in Toyohara.
 In 1924, Karafuto was visited by Polish ambassador to Japan Stanisław Patek, and many local Poles were granted Polish citizenship and passports.
 In 1930, two Catholic churches were built in Toyohara and Odomari, co-funded by Poles from Poland and Karafuto.
 Only a handful of Poles lived in other parts of Japan.
-Also, very few Japanese lived in Poland in the interbellum, including ten in Warsaw and three in Lwów, according to the 1921 Polish census.
+Very few Japanese lived in Poland in the interbellum, including ten in Warsaw and three in Lwów, according to the 1921 Polish census.